Sliding Window Algorithm Code Template

 }

-// no substring meeting the conditions was found
+// no valid substring found

 return false;